a2937/technical-docs/documentation/html_getting_started.md

 Fortunate for us, we'll be using the Visual Studio Code editor.

-Navigate to [Visual Studio's main website](https://code.visualstudio.com/) and get the stable build.
+Navigate to <a href="https://code.visualstudio.com/">Visual Studio's main website<a/> and get the stable build.

 Click the download button and run the installer.